The best Nordstrom sales this Cyber Monday

 adidas Tiro 19 Training Pants ($29.95, originally $45; nordstrom.com)

 You can never go wrong with a pair of classic adidas three-stripe pants.
-Comfy and moisture-wicking, this soccer-inspired pant come with an elastic waist, side pockets and ankle zips, and as good for running through the park as they are for running errands.
+Comfy and moisture-wicking, this soccer-inspired pant come with an elastic waist, side pockets and ankle zips, and are as good for running through the park as they are for running errands.

 ____________________________________________________________________________